-By the 1880s competition among European powers in the area was fierce.
-In 1889 Britain allowed Cecil Rhodes’ British South Africa Company to administer the Shire Highlands, and in 1891 the British Central Africa (BCA) Protectorate was extended to include land along the western side of the lake.
+By the 1880s competition among European colonial powers in the area was fierce.
+In 1889 Britain allowed Cecil Rhodes’ British South Africa Company to take control of the Shire Highlands, and in 1891 the British Central Africa (BCA) Protectorate was extended to include land along the western side of the lake.
 In 1907 the BCA Protectorate became the colony of Nyasaland.

-Colonial rule brought an end to slave traders and intertribal conflicts, but also introduced a whole new set of problems.
-As the European settlers' demand for land grew, the hapless local inhabitants found themselves labelled ‘squatters’ or tenants of a new landlord, and were forced to seek work on the white-settler plantations or to become migrant workers in Northern and Southern Rhodesia (present-day Zambia and Zimbabwe) and South Africa.
+Colonial rule eventually brought an end to the trade of enslaved people, that it had profited from for years, and intertribal conflicts, but also introduced a whole new set of problems.
+As the European colonizers' continued to seize land by brutal force, the local inhabitants were suddenly labelled ‘squatters’ or tenants of a new landlord, and were forced to seek work on the white-settler plantations or to become migrant workers in Northern and Southern Rhodesia (present-day Zambia and Zimbabwe) and South Africa.
 By the turn of the 19th century some 6000 Africans were leaving the country every year; this had escalated to 150,000 by the 1950s.

 Transition & Independence

-After WWI the British began allowing the African population a part in administering the country, although it wasn’t until the 1950s that Africans were actually allowed to enter the government.
+After WWI the British began allowing the African population a part in administering their own country, although it wasn’t until the 1950s that Africans were actually allowed to enter the government.

 In 1953, in an attempt to boost its sluggish development, Nyasaland was linked with Northern and Southern Rhodesia in the Federation of Rhodesia and Nyasaland.
 But the federation was opposed by the pro-independence Nyasaland African Congress (NAC) party, led by Dr Hastings Kamuzu Banda.
 The colonial authorities declared a state of emergency and Banda was jailed.

-By mid-1960 Britain was losing interest in its colonies.
+By mid-1960 Britain was struggling to maintain the financial cost of controlling its many colonies.
 Banda was released, and he returned to head the now renamed Malawi Congress Party (MCP), which won elections held in 1962.
 The federation was dissolved, and Nyasaland became the independent country of Malawi in 1964.
 Two years later, Malawi became a republic and Banda was made president.

 Banda: Hero to Villain